Boletus miniato-olivaceus

 Species: miniato-olivaceus

 Tells: Rosy pink-red cap tans w/age, often w/olive patches.
 Yellow pores stain blue-that-browns, add red w/age & end dingy olive.
-Stem tapers down to yellow mycelium.
+Yellow mycelium.

 Other Information: White to pale yellow cap flesh has a thin red layer under the cap skin, & stains blue (sometimes slowly).
+Sometimes tastes a little bitter.
 Yellow stem that often has red or brown striations & other markings high up.
+Stem can taper up, down, or stay even.
 According to North American Boletes this mushroom has an association with beech, but several experts in the Northeast have reported an association with hemlock and noted that it is particularly common in woods where hemlock and beech occur together.
 Chemical tests help the ID.

 Edibility: Avoid.
 Several people have reportedly gotten ill.